unitymakesus/resources/docs/setup/1-new-project.md

 git push -u origin master
 ````

-5. CD to the `wp-content/themes` directory and use command `rm -rf [replace with theme name]` to remove any themes that are not the two Unity specific themes.
+5.CD to the `wp-content/themes` directory and use command `rm -rf [replace with theme name]` to remove any themes that are not the two Unity specific themes.

 ## Set Up Unity Starter Theme

-1. CD to the `unity-core` theme directory and open the entire folder in Atom
+1.CD to the `unity-core` theme directory and open the entire folder in Atom

 * Update the `resources/assets/config.json` settings:
   * `devUrl` should reflect your local dev url